Published Jul 25, 2024

 What you need to do to prepare:

-To take advantage of IPv6 connectivity, please make sure that your network allow-lists allow Exchange Online IPv6 endpoints in the same way it allow-lists IPv4.
+To take advantage of IPv6 connectivity, please make sure that you and your partner's update network allow-lists to allow Exchange Online IPv6 endpoints in the same way it allow-lists IPv4.

 The Exchange Online IPv6 endpoints can be found here: Microsoft 365 URLs and IP address ranges.